-Claire believes our tax policy should be fair and simple and aimed at helping average Missourians, not special interests.
-She supports reform of the Alternative Minimum Tax (AMT), the extension of the child tax credit and providing targeted veterans and military tax benefits.
+Claire believes our tax policy should be fair and simple, and aimed at helping working Missouri families and businesses, instead of special interests such as big oil companies, whose huge tax giveaways Claire has fought to end.
+And she has worked to achieve bipartisan comprehensive tax reform that lowers rates.
+She supports reform of the Alternative Minimum Tax, the extension of the child tax credit, and providing targeted veterans and military tax benefits.
 Claire has voted repeatedly to extend such benefits.

-Missourians lost $6 billion in housing wealth because of the mortgage crisis.

-Claire is working to help families access the tools they need to make smart housing decisions, and stay out of foreclosure, a threat facing too many Missourians.
-Claire has organized five foreclosure clinics across Missouri.
-These clinics have brought together representatives from banks, credit counselors and community organizations to provide homeowners with information and answers to questions on their financial options to avoid losing their home, what to do after foreclosure, how to avoid predatory lenders in the future and the right way to purchase a home amid the subprime mortgage crisis.
+Missourians lost $6 billion in housing wealth as a result of the financial crisis.
+Claire has consistently worked to help families and businesses access the tools they need to make smart housing decisions, and stay out of foreclosure, a threat facing too many Missourians.
+Claire organized five foreclosure clinics across Missouri, bringing together representatives from banks, credit counselors, and community organizations to provide homeowners with information and answers to questions on their financial options.

-Claire supports investing in renewable energy, which offers perhaps the greatest potential for economic growth and new jobs, in addition to reducing our dependence on foreign oil.
+Claire supports investing in renewable energy, which she believes currently offers perhaps the greatest potential for economic growth and new jobs, in addition to reducing our dependence on foreign oil.
 In 2006, renewable energy and energy efficiency technologies generated 8.5 million new jobs and nearly $970 billion in industry revenue.
-Claire has supported tax and other incentives to spur investment in renewable energy technology and create "green jobs" that will expand our economy and move our country toward energy independence.
+Claire has supported tax and other incentives to spur investment in renewable energy technology and create "green jobs" that will expand and strengthen our economy.

 For more information: